Executive Certificate in Nonprofit Leadership

 Graduates of the Executive Certificate program will return home equipped with the knowledge, skills, and inspiration to manage in fast-paced, resource-constrained, mission-driven environments that characterize today’s nonprofit sector.

-Supported in part by the Blue Cross and Blue Shield of North Carolina Foundation, the program was created in direct response from senior nonprofit managers, board members, and many of the over 2,000 graduates of Duke University’s nationally acclaimed renowned Certificate in Nonprofit Management program.
+The Certificate in Nonprofit Leadership program was created in direct response from senior nonprofit managers, board members, and many of the over 2,000 graduates of Duke University’s Certificate in Nonprofit Management program.
 Composed of nationally known experts from Duke University and leading practitioners, our faculty provides interactive instruction, practical resources, and targeted feedback to enhance and expand participants’ skills in entrepreneurial nonprofit leadership.

 Opening Session

-Following a welcome by program leaders, introductions, and an on-boarding activity, we will discuss participants’ expectations for the 2022 Executive Certificate in Nonprofit Leadership and identify norms and standards for our learning community.
-We will conclude with an overview of the curriculum with special reference to the expectations identified earlier.
+Following a welcome by program leaders, introductions, and an onboarding activity, we will discuss participants’ expectations for the 2024 Executive Certificate in Nonprofit Leadership and identify norms and standards for our learning community.
+We will conclude with an overview of the curriculum.

 In this session, we will engage in a lively discussion of what leadership means for each of us.
 Together, we will examine the special challenges of leadership in the nonprofit sector.
 Finally, we will share the leadership development goals that each of us bring to the Executive Certificate program.

-Nonprofits occupy a unique position in the organizational landscape of the United States.
+Nonprofits occupy a unique position in the organizational landscape of the U.S. To be a successful nonprofit leader, a strong understanding of the origin story behind the social sector and how it is evolving in the 21st century is vital.
 Although many of the fundamental principles and practices of effective leadership apply across all sectors and forms of organization, nonprofit leaders face a distinctive set of opportunities and challenges in comparison with their counterparts in the business and government sectors.
-Moreover, recent research has revealed a set of promising practices applied consistently to positive effect in many high impact nonprofits.
+Moreover, recent research reveals a set of promising practices for high-impact, high-performance nonprofits.

 Leadership from the Inside Out!